-It is quite possible that the knob and tube wiring was missed by your home inspector because it was 100% hidden by the drywall.
+It is quite possible that your home inspector can miss the knob and tube hiding behind your walls.
 Now for example, you are in the midst of a renovation that has caused you to open up an existing wall and and have found this old wiring system.
 You can identify knob and tube by its distinct porcelain tubes and thick black wires.
 But by far the best way to make sure you are not at risk is to acquire an electrical inspection performed by a master electrician to ensure the highest of standards are met.

 What are the benefits of updating your electrical system?

 Would you step foot in an airplane that had an outdated electrical system?
 Why should we let or loved ones unknowingly make that choice each night as they go to sleep?
 Being able to sleep at night knowing that your family is safe is by far the greatest benefit of removing knob and tube from your home.
 But you can also benefit from attaining buying power during a real estate transaction.
 If you are aware of knob and tube wiring in your home you will have great difficulty insuring your home and are better off to get a professional to remove it and replace it with new wiring that is up code.